COVID-19

 Briefings

-Advisory information provided to the Prime Minister as part of the ongoing COVID-19 pandemic.
+Below are links to advisory information provided to the Prime Minister during the ongoing COVID-19 pandemic.

 Download the September/October/November 2020 advice bundle (PDF, 2MB)